The parking lot where Tiffany Bresciani was murdered

 This led to a 20-mile-long car chase, which eventually culminated in Rifkin's arrest and the discovery of Bresciani's body.

 Rubinstein was heartbroken when he learned that his girlfriend had been found dead in such horrific circumstances.
-Sadly, this wasn't the only tragedy to befall him that week.

-Depressed and guilt-ridden by such an unfathomable chain of events, he quickly decided to take his own life.
+Two days later, Rubinstein's father accidentally killed his mother in a freak vehicle accident at their home in Queens.
+Depressed and guilt-ridden by such an unfathomable chain of events, he decided to take his own life.

 On July 3rd, 1993, Rubinstein committed suicide by overdosing on heroin.

-Tiffany Bresciani murder location
+Tiffany Bresciani death location

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates